opencog/atomspace-dht/README.md

   initial networks are unlikely to have more than a few dozen nodes.
   (The data should not be mixed into the global DHT...)
 * How will performance compare with traditional distributed databases (e.g. with Postgres?)
+For the moment, it seems quite good, when working with a local DHT node.
+This makes sense: its entirely in RAM, and thus avoids disk I/O bottlenecks.
 * There appears to be other hard-coded limits in the OpenDHT code, preventing large datasets from being stored.
-This includes limits on the number of values per key.
-It might be possible to work around this, but only with a fair amount of extra code and extra complexity.
+This includes limits on the number of values per key (`MAX_VALUES`), a limit on the total size of a node (`MAX_HASHES`) and others.
+It might be possible to work around these.
+Other limits we've hit include:
-  Limits include: RX_QUEUE_MAX_SIZE and RX_QUEUE_MAX_DELAY.
+  `RX_QUEUE_MAX_SIZE` and `RX_QUEUE_MAX_DELAY`.
 * If many users use a shared network and publish hundreds or thousands of datasets, then how do we avoid accumulating large amounts of cruft, and sweep away expired/obsolete/forgotten datasets?
 Long lifetimes